Bonifase/django-reactify/README.rst

         * starts the react development server that listens on the changes made to the react components and compile a minimal js file that is rendered to the view.

+4. cd to the django app directory and run the following command:

+    npm run dev

-4. Add the new view function to the views file to render the compiled version of the react app.
+5. Add the new view function to the views file to render the compiled version of the react app.

     def index(request):
         template_name = '<app_name>/index.html'

         return render(request, template_name)

+6. Add more React components to the react app's component folder.

+7. Enjoy coding!